-Ma Kun started the company after working to detect vulnerabilities for CNCERT, a "non-government non-profit cybersecurity technical center" responsible for China's cybersecurity emergency response community.238 The firm's investors include Ant Group, an affiliate company of Alibaba that deals with fintech.239
+Ma Kun started the company after working to detect vulnerabilities for CNCERT, a "nongovernment non-profit cybersecurity technical center" responsible for China's cybersecurity emergency response community.238 The firm's investors include Ant Group, an affiliate company of Alibaba that deals with fintech.239

 Many cybersecurity professionals in China start by working for established firms such as the ones above and then leave to form their own companies, taking with them years of experience and expertise in vulnerability and other security research.
 Others gain experience and develop personal networks from participating in security research competitions before venturing into the professional industry.
 Regardless of their origin, one or more of the larger tech conglomerates often back and support many of these firms.
-Qihoo 360 is particularly committed to fostering growth in the security market to promote a safe security ecosystem.
-The companies below represent a small sampling of the breadth of cybersecurity research and development enterprises in China's technology market.
+Qihoo 360 is particularly committed to fostering growth in the security market to promote a safe security research and development enterprises in China's technology market.